cthoeing/passwordtech/README.md

 To build the software, you need:

-- Embarcadero C++Builder 10.4 Update 2 or a later version ("Community" edition is sufficient)
+- Embarcadero C++Builder 11 or a later version ("Community" edition is sufficient)
 - (optional) [Inno Setup](https://jrsoftware.org/isinfo.php) to create the setup of Password Tech (you should use the file *setup/PwTech.iss* for this purpose)

 ## Credits